-Valencia is Spain's third largest city.
-Since COVID-19, it has been booming.
-Its quality of life, Mediterranean climate, natural and cultural heritage and real estate have made it the number 1 destination on the east coast.
-Our local experts take you on a tour of its most emblematic districts.
+Valencia is the third largest city in Spain and is currently experiencing a boom since COVID-19.
+Its quality of life, Mediterranean climate, natural and cultural heritage, and real estate have made it the number one destination on the east coast.
+Our local experts will take you to discover its most emblematic districts.

 Ciutat Vella

 The city has just under 19 districts and 90 neighborhoods.
-These include Ciutat Vella, the historic heart of Valencia, bordered by a medieval wall, the remains of which can be seen in the Quart and Serranos towers.
+Among them is Ciutat Vella, the historic heart of Valencia, bordered by a medieval wall, the remains of which can be seen from the Quart and Serranos towers.

-Under the gaze of Valencia's masterful cathedral, Ciutat Vella offers a mix of Gothic, Baroque and Modernist architecture, committed street art, local craft stores and the ever-increasing number of bicycle rental outlets.
+Under the gaze of Valencia's magnificent cathedral, Ciutat Vella combines Gothic, Baroque and Modernist architecture, committed street art, local craft shops and an increasing number of bicycle rental shops, due to tourism.

-- The Cathedral and the Micalet, its campanile, symbol of the city's historic center
+– The Cathedral and the Micalet, its bell tower, a symbol of the city's historic center

 – La Lonja de la Seda (Silk Exchange)